highstrike/raspberry-ready/README.md

 The script I use when my raspberry pi turns on.

 ## Setup (headless)
-1. Install Raspberry Pi Imager from [here](https://www.raspberrypi.org/downloads/) and flash the latest lite version onto an sdcard
+1. Install Raspberry Pi Imager from [here](https://www.raspberrypi.org/downloads/) and flash the latest lite version onto an sdcard or ssd

 2. Create an empty SSH file in the boot partition